Akilax0/ARCH-setup/README.md

-# ARCH-setup
+# ARCH/DEBIAN-setup

-Contains setup scripts for a post ARCH/Debian insallation
+Contains setup scripts for a post ARCH/Debian insallation and setup